Rodriguespn/apps-sdk-template/README.md

 For example:

-- If you create a widget endpoint named `pokemon-card`, you must create a corresponding React component file at `web/src/widgets/pokemon-card.tsx`
+- The widget endpoint `createFlashcardDeck` corresponds to `web/src/widgets/createFlashcardDeck.tsx`
+- The widget endpoint `startStudySession` corresponds to `web/src/widgets/startStudySession.tsx`
 - The endpoint name and the widget file name (without the `.tsx` extension) must be identical

 This naming convention allows the system to automatically map widget requests to their corresponding React components.